 Several major U.S. automakers are aiming for the year 2035 as the target for when they will cease selling new internal combustion engine vehicles to consumers in favor of electric vehicles (EV).
 There are quite a few hurdles that will have to be overcome before such an EV future can be fully realized.
 Aside from vehicle cost, another of the hurdles for consumers is infrastructure, ie. charging stations.
 Currently, there are still large swaths of the nation's midsection with electric “charging deserts,” or with not enough charging stations to enable long distance travel solely on electric power.
-A new study from Michigan Tech, though, eyes a pervasive site that could be converted into EV charging stations that would benefit not only consumers but also retailers, namely the parking lots of big box chain stores.
+A 2021 study from Michigan Tech, though, eyes a pervasive site that could be converted into EV charging stations that would benefit not only consumers but also retailers, namely the parking lots of big box chain stores.

 The proposed method involves major retailers installing solar panel canopies which would power charging stations in their expansive parking lots.
 In the case of a chain like Walmart, for example, 3.1 megawatts of power could be generated per store location, which would equate to 11.1 gigawatts of power generated nationwide, just for that one retailer's chain of stores.
 This would be enough to cover the charging needs of 90% of Americans living within 15 miles of a Walmart.